ckaestne/seaibib/README.md

 Springer, Aaron, Victoria Hollis, and Steve Whittaker. "[Dice in the black box: User experiences with an inscrutable algorithm](https://arxiv.org/abs/1812.03219)."
 AAAI Spring Symp.
 (2017).

 > Interesting small experiment: designing a ML-based system to rate text that is actually just random.
 Users will go to great length to interpret meaning into the system’s actions and seek confirmation bias for their own mental model, even if the system does not have any intelligence.

+Ehsan, Upol, Samir Passi, Q. Vera Liao, Larry Chan, I. Lee, Michael Muller, and Mark O. Riedl. "[The who in explainable AI: how AI background shapes perceptions of AI explanations](https://arxiv.org/abs/2107.13509)." *arXiv preprint arXiv:2107.13509* (2021).

+> Another paper critically exploring how end-user explanations of models can manipulate users, but here with a focus on how people with different backgrounds (with and without ML background) interpret explanations.
+The experiment shows how both ML experts and non-experts overtrust explanations based on numbers, even when inscrutable.
+Many lessons for designing explanations and possibilities for manipulation.
+Good related work sections.

 ## 13. Computational Notebooks